pyscajor/PorthsAndGigs/around-hugh-town.md

 Pilot gigs were also built on St Mary’s; in addition to sailing ships, dozens of which were commissioned and operated by owners on Scilly in trading ventures around the world in the mid-19th century.
 One shipyard, taken on in 1875 by William Gluyas (1841-1923) from his uncle William Mumford, lay above Town Beach opposite his uncle’s Lyonesse House on Lower Strand.

 Traces of Gluyas’ yard are visible at Holgates (named after a later hotel that once stood here) where gigs are stored annually for the racing championships.
 An 1862 map shows the wall against an alley, at the townward end of Holgates Green, that once formed one side of shed in the yard (**Photo 2**).
-Gluyas built a gig in 1877 for St Mary’s coastguards, the _Klondyke_, conserved in Scilly’s Museum collection (**Photo 3**).
+Gluyas built a gig in 1877, sold to St Agnes' pilots and named the _Klondyke_ in 1897, conserved in Scilly’s Museum collection (**Photo 3**).
 Plans for restoration and display of Klondyke as part of a renewed museum and cultural centre are now in development.

 ![Granite walls and steps that were once part of a gig shed](website-images/Gig-building/2-w-side-of-holgates-may-2024.jpg)